 According to a 2012 report by the National Fire Protection Association, fire departments attend to an average of 72,000 carbon monoxide calls each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
 It’s usually linked to wood stoves, car engines and other fire combustion sources such as gas or oil furnaces.

-The short answer is that CO2 awareness is a matter of life and death.
-CO2 is one of the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and continuous fatigue, among many others.
+Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
+CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning can be mistakenly labeled as the flu, viral infections and continuous fatigue, among many others.
 This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Belleville homeowner.
 Serious poisoning takes place from intaking large concentrations of CO2, but poisoning has also been reported to occur over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.

 Steps you can take to reduce the CO2 risk in your Belleville home?

 - No home should be without a reliable, tested CO2 detector.
-You can call D & K Heating Service Experts to purchase one today.
+You can contact D & K Heating Service Experts to purchase one today.

 - Batteries should be checked on a consistent basis for existing CO2 detectors.
 It's also recommended to replace the detector every 3-5 years.